ieeevr/2021/attend/virbela-instructions/index.md

         <h3>VR Headsets</h3>

         <p>
-            As of today, Virbela supports only tethered headsets, namely Oculus Rift, HTC Vive, and Oculus (both 1 and 2) with a Link cable.
+            As of today, Virbela supports only tethered headsets, namely Oculus Rift, HTC Vive, and Oculus Quest (both 1 and 2) with a Link cable.
 Some users have also reported success using Windows Mixed Reality headsets with the platform.
         </p>

         <h3>Installing on Windows</h3>